Code-Inside/Blog/_posts/2015-10-14-developer-open-space.md

 ## Key Facts

-* No fixed agenda or spearks
+* No fixed agenda or speakers
 * If you have a topic to talk about: Just do it
 * You are a part of this "conference"
 * Location: Leipzig, Germany